 What’s happening in the Tigray Region of Ethiopia?

-In early November 2020, military confrontations broke out between federal and regional forces in Ethiopia’s Tigray region.
-The ongoing fighting and insecurity is forcing people from their homes in search of safety, food and medicine.
+Military confrontations broke out between federal and regional forces in Ethiopia’s Tigray region in early November 2020.
+The ongoing fighting and insecurity is forcing people from their homes in search of safety, food, and medicine.
 The government has declared this a state of emergency.

 Basic supplies are becoming scarce in Tigray.
 Health facilities have been attacked and looting is common.